Your Name: Characters

 Mitsuha's classmate, nicknamed "Tessie" ("Tesshi" in the English dub); as of 2013, he is seventeen (born January 18, 1996).
 He is infatuated with Mitsuha.
 The son of the president of the local Teshigawara Construction company, Tessie is a frequent reader of Mu, a monthly periodical devoted to the occult and paranormal.
 He is interested in mechanics and engineering.

-Tessie is deeply ambivalent to Itomori.
+Tessie is deeply ambivalent toward Itomori.
 In the manga, he says: "It makes me want to destroy it all, leaving only beautiful memories."
-From his own perspective, he initiates concrete measures to improve the town's situation, (Note: For example, upon hearing Mitsuha and Sayaka bemoan the lack of a café in Itomori, Tessie (with Taki, in Mitsuha's body) began to build one for them.) earning him Taki (in Mitsuha's body)'s sympathy.
+He initiates measures to improve the town's situation from his own perspective, (Note: For example, upon hearing Mitsuha and Sayaka bemoan the lack of a café in Itomori, Tessie (with Taki, in Mitsuha's body) began to build one for them.) earning him Taki (in Mitsuha's body)'s sympathy.

 In the epilogue, Tessie and Sayaka tease each other over their upcoming marriage.
-Tessie is namesaked from Teshigawara, a character in the seventh episode of Shinkai's 2014 novelization of The Garden of Words.
+The character is namesaken from Teshigawara, a character in the seventh episode of Shinkai's 2014 novelization of The Garden of Words.

 Along with Sayaka, he has a cameo in Weathering with You.